 Estate Planning Tips

-- Consider working with a financial advisor to make sure you are handling your investments and assets are getting the least confiscatory tax treatment.
+- Consider working with a financial advisor to make sure your investments and assets are getting the least confiscatory tax treatment.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s matching tool can connect you with several in your area within minutes.
-If you’re ready, get started now.
+SmartAsset’s matching tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Estate planning comes with a maze of challenges.
 Unfortunately, getting lost or making a mistake is often costly.
 If you want to avoid that, check out our guide to the five estate planning mistakes you can’t afford to make.